I sat curled up in our bed with tears just streaming down my face thinking, “How do we have a love like that?”

 Ugly… I know.

 The harsh bring-on-the-tears reality is that my health could one day take me to the place that this woman finds herself in.
 The place where I need Jeremy like that.
-We don’t know where these MS symptoms will take us, take me.
+We don’t know where the disease of MS will take us, take me.

 But beyond the obvious health implications of this short video clip, I saw a bigger truth.

-In all marriages, my marriage, your marriage… both the husband and the wife have weaknesses. blindness. a need for help.
+In all marriages, my marriage, your marriage… both the husband and the wife have weaknesses.
+They can be blind to themselves, to each other.
+All marriages have a need for health in some way.

-I want to love him like that.
-Through every struggle and challenge.
+Always.
+No matter what.
+No matter his response or his circumstance, I want to love him like that, through every struggle and challenge.

-Our marriage, to truly be what God has called it to be, needs us both to step up and love like that.
+Our marriage, to truly become what God has called it to be, needs us both to step up and love like that.

 To work harder.